zoltan-antal/sign-up-form/README.md

 # sign-up-form
-A simple sign-up form to an imaginary website
+A simple sign-up form for an imaginary website